In This Article

 "The ideal candidate for the IUD would be any woman of child-bearing age who is interested in long-term, highly effective, reversible contraception," says Jean.
 The IUD can work for women who have already been pregnant before as well as women who haven't.

 The only people to whom our experts don't recommend the IUD are those with certain medical conditions.
 "The IUD is not recommended for women with active infections, cancer, pregnant, or allergies to any of the IUD ingredients or components," says Jean.
-It also wouldn't be a good fit for women with a uterine anomaly such as fibroids or an abnormally shaped uterus, as the IUD might not fit the way it should, adds Twogood.
+It also wouldn't be a good fit for women with a uterine anomaly such as fibroids (depending on the location and size of the fibroid) or an abnormally shaped uterus, as the IUD might not fit the way it should, adds Twogood.
 In addition, the copper IUD is better suited to women with medical contraindications to hormones or who don't want to use hormonal contraception.